koaning/scikit-fairness/README.md

 This package will offer tools at every step to make the pipeline more fair.

+## Documentation

+The documentation for this project can be found [here](https://scikit-fairness.netlify.app/).

 ## Data

 We have datasets available that will help you benchmark your fairness tools.